justinyang333/Stock-Prediction-Project/README.md

 <center><img src="./data/visualizations/feature_correlations.png" height=400 width=600></center>
 <br>
 Note that High, Low, and Close appear correlated - we may therefore remove some to aid implementation.

-We considered that daily changes in stock features may be so minute as to overcomplicate the model, and with an excess of daily stock data over 10 years, we decided to reduce the dataset to weekly values for each of the 500 stocks.

 ---